Codecademy/docs/content/python/concepts/dictionaries-in-python.md

   - "https://www.codecademy.com/learn/paths/computer-science"
 ---

-A dictionary is an unordered set of `key: value` pairs.
+A dictionary is an ordered set of `key: value` pairs.
 It provides a way to map pieces of data to each other, and allows for quick access to values associated to keys.
+Keys must be unique in dictionaries, but the values don't have to be.

+Python dictionaries are dynamic and mutable which means they can be changed.

+If you assign a value to an already existing dictionary key it does not add the key a second time, but instead replaces the existing value.
+Dictionaries also have a number of built in methods which make it easier to manipulate the datastructure and objects containted within.
+To define a dictionary we assign a variable to a pair of curly braces {} or using the dictionary keyword eg.(dictionary()).

+**Note:** As of Python version 3.7, dictionaries are ordered, but in Python 3.6 and earlier, dictionaries are unordered.

 ## Syntax